mwombeki/DataCleaning/CodeBook.md

 7. combineddata:   Combined test and trainign files
 8. stdmeandata:    Extracted only the Mean and STD datasets
 9. tidydatamean : Mean of the second files created
-10. tidy_data   : tidy Data
+10. tidy_data   : tidy Data file created for second reading
+11. means       MEans by activity and levels

 ====================================================================================